hybee234/Challenge_1/readme.md

 ## Credits
-Othneildrew - for the <back to top> link!
+Othneildrew - for the "<back to top>" link!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>